My Writing Life

 The next installment in the Caterpickles Parenting Series, Did Dinosaurs Have Belly Buttons?, is expected in 2018.
 That one will focus on science, and how parents without a science degree can handle their child’s curious questions without enrolling in a college-level refresher course.

 My Blogging Life

 I have three blogs, because of course I do (they are all on different topics so it must be ok).
 The first is this one, Caterpickles, where I explore the 21st century with my daughter.
 The second is BostonWriters, where I chat about books and the writing life.

 For a brief, but happy year while we still lived in Massachusetts, I was privileged to be allowed to scour the archives at my local church.
 You can find a few of the interesting tidbits I dug up at Once Upon a Time in Needham.

-As a freelancer these days, I enjoy writing location-specific Caterpickles posts and original articles on traveling with kids for the vacation rental site Dwellable.
+As a freelancer, I’ve written several location-specific articles on traveling with kids for the vacation rental site Dwellable.
 Select Caterpickles posts from our time in Massachusetts have also appeared on the Norwood Patch, a hyper local news site based in Norwood, Massachusetts.
 I’ve also written on environmental and sustainability issues for Together Yes, a Massachusetts-based environmental group.